IngvarJackal/FAP/README.md

 To use contents of stack in commands instead of predefined literals, use ```#stackname```.
 It will concatenate stack contents as mentioned in ```call``` command.

+Nodes with text starting ```#``` are comments.
+They must be disconnected from other nodes and will be deleted during automaton loading.

 ### Literals
 Escape character is ```\```.
 To escape ```\``` itself use double escaping ```\\\\```.

  * ```\e``` -- end of a string
- * ```\?``` -- any character, used only in edges
+ * ```\?``` -- any character, used only in edges to denote any other non mentioned in other outgoing edges character (but not empty string!).

 ### Fuzziness (aka multithreading or non-determinism)

-Every state of automaton may have multiple non-exclusive outgoing edges.
+Every state of automaton may have multiple outgoing edges.
 If condition of transition function met, then new thread of execution spawned.
 Every thread uses own stacks and doesn't interfere with others.

 It is guaranteed every thread to be executed until dead end or final state.
 If there are multiple final states, then one is chosen randomly, e.g. if 3 threads ended in 'a' final state, 1 in 'b' and 1 in 'c', then the probablilty of 'a' result is 3/5.